elianguessoum/Are-Advanced-Chips-the-New-Oil-/methods.md

 ## 2. Data Preparation

 ### 2.1 Source
-Each Excel file contains one sheet per company, including variables such as stock price, returns, and market capitalization.
+The csv file contains the data of all companies, including variables such as stock price, returns, and market capitalization, with a column to specify to which sector it belongs.

 ### 2.2 Grouping by Sector
-Companies were grouped by their economic sector (e.g., Technology, Energy, Finance, etc.).
+Companies were grouped by their economic sector (e.g., automotive semiconductors, automotive, IC Design, etc.).

 For each sector \( s \) at time \( t \), a **weighted average** was computed as: